Wavelet penalized likelihood estimation in generalized functional models: Assumptions and estimation scheme

 \subsection{Discrete wavelet transform}

-The aim of the present work is to introduce a wavelet penalty in estimation.
-The idea is to use the wavelet representation of the functional part we wish to estimate through this penalty.
+The aim of the present work is to introduce a wavelet penalty in estimation, which will lead to a wavelet representation of the functional part.
+Thanks to their time and frequency localization, wavelets allow to capture local singularities and to consider more spatially inhomogeneous functions than kernel or splines based estimations.
+Moreover some non linear wavelets procedures are adaptive with respect to the smoothness of the estimated function while splines or kernel estimators need to choose a smoothing parameter using a cross-validation procedure.
+We recall here briefly some facts on wavelets bases.
 For more precision on wavelets, the reader is referred to \cite{Daubechies}, \cite{Meyer92} or \cite{Mallat99}.

 Let $\left(L^2[0,1],\la \cdot, \cdot \ra\right)$ be the space of squared-integrable functions on $[0,1]$ endowed with the inner product $\la f,g \ra=\int_{[0,1]}f(t)g(t)\,dt$.
-Throughout the paper we assume that we are working within an $r$-regular ($r\geq 0$) multiresolution analysis of $\left(L^2[0,1],\la \cdot, \cdot \ra\right)$, associated with an orthonormal basis generated by dilatations and translations of a compactly supported scaling function, $\varphi(t)$, and a compactly supported mother wavelet, $\psi(t)$.
+Throughout the paper we assume that we are working within an $R$-regular ($R\geq 0$) multiresolution analysis of $\left(L^2[0,1],\la \cdot, \cdot \ra\right)$, associated with an orthonormal basis generated by dilatations and translations of a compactly supported scaling function, $\varphi(t)$, and a compactly supported mother wavelet, $\psi(t)$.
 For simplicity reasons, we will consider periodic wavelet bases on $[0,1]$.

 For any $j\geq 0$ and $k=0,1,\ldots,2^j-1$, let us define $\varphi_{j,k}(t)=2^{j/2}\varphi(2^j t-k)$ and $\psi_{j,k}(t)=2^{j/2}\psi(2^j t-k)$.
 Then for any given resolution level $j_0\geq 0$ the family is an orthonormal basis of $L^2[0,1]$.
 Let $f$ be a function of $L^2[0,1]$ ; if we denote by $c_{j_0,k}=\la f,\varphi_{j_0,k}\ra$ ($k=0,1,\ldots,2^{j_0}-1$) the scaling coefficients and by $d_{j,k}=\la f,\psi_{j,k}\ra$ ($j\geq j_0;\,k=0,1,\ldots,2^j-1$) the wavelet coefficients of $f$, the function $f$ can then be decomposed as follows: